 4. Escalated Costs

 The LinkedIn Recruiter tool generally proves to be costly for smaller companies and those that do not hire very often.
 Such companies should, therefore, opt for a free tool like Jobsoid that helps maximize effectiveness.
-These companies can benefit using the free LinkedIn service, provided that they work on their individual, as well as, business profiles.
+These companies can benefit from using the free LinkedIn service, provided that they work on their individual, as well as, business profiles.
 They should also try expanding their networks as it helps boost the search results.

 LinkedIn proves to be an amazing recruitment tool that allows recruiters to access a huge pool of talent.
-However, if candidates have poorly written profiles, it will be difficult for the recruiters to find the best person for the right job.
+However, if candidates have poorly written profiles, it will be difficult for recruiters to find the best person for the right job.